brainly/terraform-provider-redshift/docs/resources/grant.md

 ### Required

 - **object_type** (String) The Redshift object type to grant privileges on (one of: table, schema, database, function, procedure, language).
 - **privileges** (Set of String) The list of privileges to apply as default privileges.
 See [GRANT command documentation](https://docs.aws.amazon.com/redshift/latest/dg/r_GRANT.html) to see what privileges are available to which object type.
-An empty list could be provided to revoke all privileges for this user or group
+An empty list could be provided to revoke all privileges for this user or group.
+Required when `object_type` is set to `language`.

 ### Optional